OWASP Mobile Top 10 Vulnerabilities And How To Prevent Them

 • Match web and mobile authorization.

-• Avoid offline and local authorization when possible.
+• Avoid offline and local authorization when possible – do not store passwords on the devices.

 • Avoid using 4-digit PINs and non-specific auth tokens.